-- Book Ends / Brick Joke: Hawkeye and Duke steal a jeep at the beginning of the film to drive from Seoul to the 4077th.
-At the end of the film, they drive the same jeep back to Seoul.
+- Hawkeye and Duke steal a jeep at the beginning of the film to drive from the depot to the 4077th.
+At the end of the film, they re-steal the same jeep to go back.

-- Catch Phrase: As in the book, Hawkeye's is "finest kind".
+- As in the book, Hawkeye's is "finest kind".
 Save for one or two occasions, this really didn't carry over to the TV show.

-- Also, that little whistle that Hawkeye keeps doing.
+- That little whistle that Hawkeye keeps doing.
 (Which showed up again in Fantastic Mr. Fox.)

-- Composite Character: Frank Burns from the movie is a cross between the Frank Burns from the novel (in which he's a Captain instead of a Major) and another character from the novel named Major Jonathan Hobson, a religious zealot who lived in the Swamp with Hawkeye and Duke before they got him thrown out for praying too much.
+- Composite Character: Major Frank Burns from the movie is a cross between Captain Frank Burns from the novel and another character named Major Jonathan Hobson, a minor character and religious zealot who lived in the Swamp with Hawkeye and Duke before they got him thrown out for praying too much.

 - Cool Shades: Hawkeye wears tinted glasses (although they do appear to also be prescription lenses) along with a Nice Hat.
 Trapper is shown wearing actual sunglasses in a couple scenes.

 - Crazy-Prepared: Trapper has just arrived in the camp and is offered a martini, but balks at drinking it without an olive.
-He then pulls out a huge jar of olives he just happened to have in his coat pocket, while Duke and Hawkeye stare in amazement.
+After he's told that olives are difficult to procure in a war zone, he pulls out a huge jar of them that he just happened to have in his coat pocket, while Duke and Hawkeye stare in amazement.